This is a Master of Science or Educational Specialist degree in Learning Technologies and Design with a Technology in Schools emphasis.

 The Technology in Schools program offers a Fast Track, allowing students to complete a Master’s or Educational Specialist program in less than 18 months.

 eMINTS Teacher Program Option

 If you want to apply the work you are doing with eMINTS to a M.S. or Ed.S degree with the Technology in Schools emphasis, this option is a good choice.
 Your eMINTS credit and seven additional classes will result in the degree.
 This is possible through a cooperative agreement between the eMINTS program and the MU School of Information Science & Learning Technologies.
 You must take your eMINTS credits through MU to avoid credit-transfer issues.

 Use the Technology in Schools Design & Development Advising Aid to guide your program planning.
 This aid provides information on the steps you go through in your program: getting started, planning your program of study and portfolio preparation.
 It also lists required and elective courses.

-In your online portfolio, you will document your mastery of the ISTE standards through narratives and supporting examples of work.
-You will work with a faculty adviser to ensure that your portfolio meets all requirements.
+You will meet the LT Goals and Objectives throughout your program; however, your portfolio will be based on documenting your mastery of the ISTE standards through narratives and supporting examples of work.
+You will work with a faculty advisor to ensure that your portfolio meets all requirements.

 Each portfolio includes: